trivus/Traffic-sign-classifier/README.md

 * validation set accuracy of .974
 * test set accuracy of .962

+* What was the first architecture that was tried and why was it chosen?

 I first tested the LeNet provided in the previous lecture.
+I wanted to used it as a baseline and improve it.

+* What were some problems with the initial architecture?

+There was strong sign of overfitting.
+Training accuracy was still arising at .95 but validation accuracy plateaued under .9

+* How was the architecture adjusted and why was it adjusted?
+Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
+One common justification for adjusting an architecture would be due to overfitting or underfitting.
+A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.

-There were strong signs of overfitting, so I added dropout layers.
+I added dropout layers to mitigate overfitting.

-I first used keep probability of 0.7, but the network completely overfitted to training data after 70 epochs.
-I lowered the keep probability to 0.5 for final model.
+* Which parameters were tuned?
+How were they adjusted and why?

+I first set learning rate to large value (.001) and tuned Keep probability with 20 epochs.
+First I set it to 0.7 and achieved .955 validation accuracy.
+Next I trained with with .0005 learning rate for 100 epochs.
+Validation accuracy was 0.972 but the training accuracy reached 1.0 after 80 epoch, so model compeletely overfitted.
+So I lowered keep probability to 0.5.
+The validation accuracy improved slightly, .980.

+* What are some of the important design choices and why were they chosen?
+For example, why might a convolution layer work well with this problem?
+How might a dropout layer help with creating a successful model?

+The dropout layers sets random sets of node inputs to 0, based on keep probability.
+It helps to mitigate overfitting, as it forces the network to learn diverse representations.

 ### Test a Model on New Images